JoshuaEliTate/Regex/gist-RegexExpl.md

 Boundaries are usually a letter, digit, or underscore, they are used to create more constructs, such as \bcat\b would grab theres a black cat but not tomcat whereas \bcat would grab cat and catfish but not tomcat but cat\b would grab cat and tomcat but not catfish

 ### Back-references
-Back-references are used to search for a previouslt matched group inside the same constructor and can be used like ([a-z]+) \1
+Back-references are used to search for a previouslt matched group inside the same constructor and can be used like ([a-z]+) \1 (t t b b)

 ### Look-ahead and Look-behind
 lookaround assertions matches characters ahead or behind of it but do not send the character, only gives you a match or no match. q(?=u) is a lookahead that searches for a q that is followed by a u but only returns a q. there are negative lookaheads aswell q(?!u) would returns any q that is not followed by a u. (?<=a)b is a lookbehind which would grab any b that is preceeded by an a, whereas (?<!a)b would return any b that is not preceeded by an a